Asia shares off 3-month highs, caution ahead of U.S. payrolls

 In Australia, the central bank too is expected to begin tapering its pandemic emergency stimulus from next month when investors believe it would announce not extending its three-year yield target beyond the April 2024 bond.

-Wall Street's main indexes ended Wednesday's session mixed despite a breathtaking rally in theatre chain operator AMC Entertainment Holdings (AMC.N), which nearly doubled in price on Wednesday, lifting a group of stocks favoured by retail investors on forums such as Reddit's WallStreetBets.
+Wall Street’s main indexes ended Wednesday’s session mixed despite a breathtaking rally in theatre chain operator AMC Entertainment Holdings, which nearly doubled in price on Wednesday, lifting a group of stocks favoured by retail investors on forums such as Reddit’s WallStreetBets.

 “Frothiness it seems is there, particularly on the retail side, which may be part of the caution being seen in the wider stock market ahead of Non-farm Payrolls on Friday,” said Tapas Strickland, economist at National Australia Bank.